IIT-EnergySystemModels/openTEPES/README.rst

 1. A complete documentation of the openTEPES model can be found at `<https://opentepes.readthedocs.io/en/latest/index.html>`_, which presents the mathematical formulation, input data and output results.
 2. Try modifying the **TimeStep** in **oT_Data_Parameter_<case>.csv** and see their effect on results.
 3. Using **0** or **1**, the optimization options can be activated or deactivated in **oT_Data_Option_<case>.csv**.
-4. If you need a nice python editor, think about using `PyCharm <https://www.jetbrains.com/pycharm/download>`_.
+4. If you need a nice python editor, think about using `PyCharm <https://www.jetbrains.com/pycharm/>`_.
 It has many features including project management, etc.
-5. We also suggest the use of `Gurobi <https://www.gurobi.com/academia/academic-program-and-licenses/>`_ (for Academics and Researchers) as a solver to deal with MIP and LP problems instead of GLPK.
+5. We also suggest the use of `Gurobi <https://www.gurobi.com/academia/academic-program-and-licenses/>`_ (for Academics and Recent Graduates) as a solver to deal with MIP and LP problems instead of GLPK.

 Run the Tutorial
 ################